BIS calls for capitalism to save itself, from itself | DW | 03.07.2019

 The OECD said earlier this year that most member countries were loosening their purse strings this year, but said some — notably Germany, the Netherlands, Sweden and Switzerland — could go further without boosting their debt burden.

-The BIS isn't calling for higher interest rates this year, but is rather saying the path to normalization is narrow and tricky to navigate, BIS, Borio said, hds become concerned about asset price bubbles that cheap money could help inflate.
+The BIS isn't calling for higher interest rates this year, but is rather saying the path to normalization is narrow and tricky to navigate.

 Let's not party like it's 2008